 Which living room furniture do you need?

 The furniture essentials for most living rooms?
-Seating, storage, a place to put the TV and home tech, and occasional tables.
+Seating has to be the biggest consideration - our guide to the best sofas of the year will help you track down stylish, comfortable, and affordable options - alongside storage, a place to put the TV and home tech, and occasional tables.
 Homes blessed with separate television rooms or even home cinemas can skip part of the list, but most need to accommodate all of these elements when creating the best living room layout.

 What living room furniture style should you choose?